3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 ## Switch Statement (5m)

-The **switch statement** should be used, instead of an if/else statement, if you are comparing multiple things (more than three? or four?):
+The **switch statement** should be used, instead of an if/else statement, if you are comparing multiple things (more than three or more than four):

 - The switch expression is evaluated once.
 - The value of the expression is compared with the values of each case.